PatrickM08/CacheLocalityTest/README.md

 # Sequential VS Fragmented Memory Access Experiment

 ## outline
-This is an experiment to measure the performance difference in retrieving data sequentially compared to fragmented data (simulated through random indexing).
+This is an experiment to measure the performance difference in retrieving sequential data compared to fragmented data (simulated through random indexing).

 **Note:** This test simulates realistic sequential vs. fragmented access patterns to demonstrate cache locality effects in practice, rather than measuring isolated cache-vs-RAM latency.